MediaComem/comem-webserv/README.md

 Items with the *Bonus* mention are not required to obtain the maximum grade, but will increase your grade if there are other issues in your project.

 ### Delivery

-Send an e-mail **no later than March 13th 2017** to Simon Oulevay and Jean-Pierre Hess with:
+Send an e-mail **no later than March 23rd 2018** to Simon Oulevay with:

 * The list of group members
 * The link to your source code repository on GitHub